harpreetkaur07-coder/Induction-2025/README.md

 As Exam is one of the important part  of education curriculum so Dr. Randiv Sir illustrate students about the exam pattern and marks distribution.
 He also explain students about guru.gndec.... website run by GNDEC.

+It's amazing program conducted by college with help in exploring and understanding college criculum.
+Very helpful in providing us with basic knowledge about the facilities of college.
+These are very knowledgeable and interesting session and also act as a linking path way between our school and college life.

+Thank You